 At one point, the Cocoon movies are mentioned by Monica's parents, the second film of which Courtney Cox appeared in.

 In That '70s Show, characters are shown to be watching The Brady Bunch.
 Later, Christopher Knight and Barry Williams appear not as themselves, but as a gay couple.
-No, really.
 To be fair, it would be hard for them to appear as themselves since they are kind of too old for the part.
 Granted, that didn't stop Shirley Jones, Charo, and Jamie Farr but those were in fantasties.

 Similarly in Hannah Montana, Robbie Ray (played by Billy Ray Cyrus) puts on a mullet wig and claims to be Billy Ray Cyrus.
 The woman he's talking to thinks he's crazy and quickly leaves.